adueck/blog/content/blog/practical-uses-for-functional-programming-with-nlp/index.md

 ## Monad

 As for monads...
-I found a really sweet use case for them while working on the parser [pashto-inflector](https://github.com/lingdocs/pashto-inflector) as a way to handle the tokens and error messages being passed around between the parsing functions.
+I found a really sweet use case for them while working on the parser in [pashto-inflector](https://github.com/lingdocs/pashto-inflector).
+I used monads as a way to handle the tokens and error messages being passed around between the parsing functions.
 But... that will be left for a topic for another day.